 Colorectal cancer affects thousands of Americans every year, but this cancer is highly preventable if you have regular colonoscopies.
 If you are 45 or older and have not had a colonoscopy, contact your physician and find a time to schedule the test.

-To find a UT Health physician and make an appointment, call 903-596-DOCS.
+To find a UT Health gastroenterologist and make an appointment, call 903-596-DOCS.

 Umair Sohail, MD, is a gastroenterologist who practices at UT Health East Texas Physicians Tyler.
 Dr. Sohail provides diagnosis and treatment of complex gastroenterology and liver-related diseases, and performs diagnostic and therapeutic endoscopic procedures.
 He is also a co-author of a gastroenterology textbook and has written for medical journals.
 “I strive to provide excellent care through patient education, dedication and compassion.”